 Average Dried Weight: 47 lbs/ft3 (745 kg/m3)

 Shrinkage: Radial: 3.3%, Tangential: 5.2%, Volumetric: 7.6%, T/R Ratio: 1.6

 Color/Appearance: Heartwood color can vary, ranging from a pale pinkish orange to a deep brownish red.
-Most pieces tend to start reddish orange when freshly cut, darkening substantially over time to a reddish/purplish brown to nearly black.
+Most pieces tend to start reddish orange when freshly cut, darkening substantially over time to a reddish/purplish brown (some lighter pieces age to a grayish brown).
 See the article Preventing Color Changes in Exotic Woods for more information.

 Grain/Texture: Grain is usually straight, but can sometimes be interlocked.
 With a coarse, open texture and good natural luster.

 Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; mineral deposits occasionally present; growth rings indistinct; rays not visible without lens; apotracheal parenchyma diffuse-in-aggregates, banded; paratracheal parenchyma aliform (winged), confluent, and banded.

 Rot Resistance: Has excellent decay resistance, and is rated as durable to very durable.
 Padauk is also reported to be resistant to termites and other insects.

 Workability: Overall Padauk is easy to work; tearout may also occur during planing on quartersawn or interlocked grain.
 Padauk turns, glues, and finishes well.

 Odor: Padauk has a faint, pleasing scent while being worked.